Overrided/Fb2.Document/Readme.md

 * dotnet cli: dotnet add package Fb2.Document

-## Document infrastructure & loading
+## Document infrastructure and loading

 In fact, fb2 file is just an XML with a set of custom nodes, attributes and data relations.